 “When I heard these words, I sat down and wept.
 I mourned for a number of days, fasting and praying before the God of heaven.”
 (Neh.
 1:4)

-6. Pray they will know when to push away from the crowds to pray.
+6. Pray for church leaders that they will know when to push away from the crowds to pray.

 Ministry is time-consuming, and needs are ever before us.
 Nevertheless, leaders must have time alone with God to be renewed for the work—just as Jesus did.